QuantConnect/lean-cli/README.md

-                                  when using QuantConnect as data provider -d, --detach                    Run Jupyter Lab in a detached Docker container and return immediately --no-open                       Don't open the Jupyter Lab environment in the browser after starting it --update                        Pull the LEAN research image before starting the research environment --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging
+                                  when using QuantConnect as data provider -d, --detach                    Run Jupyter Lab in a detached Docker container and return immediately --no-open                       Don't open the Jupyter Lab environment in the browser after starting it --image TEXT                    The LEAN research image to use (defaults to quantconnect/research:latest) --update                        Pull the LEAN research image before starting the research environment --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging